-

 Cell communication in health and disease

 The Tschumperlin lab studies the interactions between cells that help maintain homeostasis in healthy lungs and are disrupted in injury or disease.
-Above: Delicate alveolar architecture of the lung as seen by immunofluorescence imaging of laminin.
+Above is delicate alveolar architecture of the lung as seen by immunofluorescence imaging of laminin.

 Overview

-The Tissue Repair and Mechanobiology Laboratory of Daniel J. Tschumperlin, Ph.D., at Mayo Clinic in Rochester, Minnesota, investigates diseases of the respiratory system with a focus on the cellular and molecular mechanisms of lung repair, remodeling and fibrosis.
-These processes are central to a variety of lung disorders, including pulmonary fibrosis, chronic obstructive pulmonary disease and asthma.
+The Tissue Repair and Mechanobiology Laboratory led by Daniel J. Tschumperlin, Ph.D., investigates fibrotic diseases of the respiratory system and other organs, with a focus on the cellular and molecular mechanisms of tissue injury, repair, fibrosis and resolution.
+These processes are central to a variety of disorders and their treatments, including fibrotic scarring of the lungs and other organs.

-By understanding how cells of the lung sense, respond to and shape the mechanical environment of the lung in health and disease, Dr. Tschumperlin's research team is working toward developing new approaches to prevent or reverse aberrant remodeling and lung dysfunction.
+By understanding how cells sense, respond to and shape their mechanical environments in health and disease, Dr. Tschumperlin's research team is working to develop new approaches to prevent or reverse scarring and restore organ function.

 Focus areas include: